 Types of Antibiotics

-- Tetracyclines: Can be prescribed for common conditions like acne, respiratory infections, and more.
+- Tetracyclines: Tetracyclines, including doxycycline are prescribed for conditions like acne, respiratory infections, and more.

-- Cephalosporins: Antibiotics in this class, such as cephalexin, treat a wide range of infections, ranging from strep throat to more serious ones like meningitis.
+- Cephalosporins: Antibiotics in this class, such as cephalexin, treat a wide range of infections ranging from skin infections to meningitis and other more serious infections.

-- Aminoglycosides: Often employed in hospitals and typically only used for severe illnesses given that they can also have significant side effects.
+- Aminoglycosides: Often employed in hospitals, aminoglycosides are typically only used for severe illnesses given their potential for significant side effects.
 Examples include gentamicin and tobramycin.

-- Sulfonamides: Rather than kill bacteria, sulfonamides stop their growth and then lets your immune system do the rest.
+- Sulfonamides: Rather than kill bacteria, sulfonamides stop their growth and then let your immune system do the rest.
 One commonly used sulfonamide, trimethoprim-sulfamethoxazole (Bactrim), is typically used for UTIs and skin infections.

 - Tablets or capsules

 Patients with group A Streptococcus bacteria, for example—bacteria that account for approximately 15% of all sore throats—are often candidates for antibiotics.

 Sepsis, our bodies’ life-threatening response to extreme cases of infection, is also treated with antibiotics.